-The MCA’s Teen Creative Agency (TCA) is a rigorous program where you interpret and make sense of art, yourself, and your world through the lens of your own creative questions and passions, and with contemporary art as a resource.
+The MCA’s Teen Creative Agency is a rigorous program where you interpret and make sense of art, yourself, and your world through the lens of your own creative questions and passions, and with contemporary art as a resource.

-At MCA Chicago, we believe young people can serve as experts of contemporary culture and lead others in exploring what art is today.
+At the MCA, we believe young people can serve as experts of contemporary culture and lead others in exploring what art is today.
 We seek to add to the voices visitors hear within our galleries.
 In this program, your voice would be one of those.
 We also want to support you in your creative pursuits and help you become a full participant of the MCA and other cultural institutions.

 As a TCA member you explore your own ideas about art and then share those ideas with the public.